SamuelWhitton/natural-daina/README.md

 ```

+asdf must be a clear method not disjoint or class geenric thaat isnt method same as unimplemented

 ## Inheriting from Types with Generics

 A class can inherit from a type with class generics.
 Each generic of the inherited class must be instantiated by a type.
 In the following example, **AContainer** inherits from **[Container<[A]>]**.